nim-appkit/utils/README.md

 ### License.

-This project is under the [LGPL 3](http://www.gnu.org/licenses/lgpl-3.0.en.html) license.
+This project is under the [MIT](https://opensource.org/licenses/MIT) license.